-CAT 2024 will be be held on November 24, 2024 so the best time to start CAT preparation is March/April.
-Many 99 and 100 percentiler start preparation in May too.
-Read what MBA experts suggest to aspirants on the duration of CAT preparation 2024.
+CAT 2025 will be be held on November 30, 2025 so the best time to start CAT preparation is March/April.
+If you haven't started yet, there is still time.
+Start your preparation now.
+If you are not a first timer, you can start even in July 2025.
+Read what MBA experts suggest to aspirants on the duration of CAT preparation 2025.

 It is well known that Common Admission Test or CAT is a tough entrance exam.
-Every year, over two lakh candidates appear for the CAT so the competition is also high.
-Since, CAT is a gateway to 1,300 MBA colleges in India.
-It is of high difficulty level and requires dedicated and long-term preparation.
-To crack the CAT exam, one needs to have a long term plan and correct guidance.
+Every year, nearly three lakh candidates appear for the CAT so the competition is also high.
+Since, CAT is a gateway to the IIMs, FMS, MDI, SPJIMR, IIT DoMS and other 1,300 MBA colleges in India.
+Naturally, it requires long-term preparation.
+To crack the CAT exam, one needs to have a focussed plan and correct guidance.

-Among many questions regarding CAT exam, the most common question that trouble MBA aspirants the most is 'when to start CAT preparation'?
+Among many questions regarding CAT exam, the most common question that trouble MBA aspirants is 'when to start CAT preparation'?
 Some related questions we get from aspirants are:

 - "Is February too early to start CAT preparation?"